 Atlan auto classifies PII data like email, name, phone number, and credit card information.

-As the number of compliances — GDPR, HIPPA, CCPA, etc — companies must adhere to is growing and changing, protecting sensitive data is becoming ever more challenging.
+As the number of compliances (GDPR, HIPPA, CCPA, etc.) companies must adhere to is growing - protecting sensitive data is becoming ever more challenging.
 Altan auto propagates all classifications downstream such that every table that is derived from the column is tagged with the same classification.
 Atlan also helps mask sensitive data through hashing, nullifying, and redacting.

 Scale governance better: Granular access control

 Atlan lets you manage data access governance through role-based access — Administrators, members, and guests — and access policies that control access to certain data assets.
-Access Policies lets you define granular access via:
+Access policies let you define granular access via:

 - Metadata policies: Control who can view, update, add and delete metadata.

 - Data policies: Control what users can do with the data — querying data, hiding data, etc.

 - Glossary policies: Create, update, delete, and add classifications to business terms.